mnemnion/sandbox/README.md

 ##Usage

 aacc takes a map of keywords to functions defined using the def-rule-fn macro.
-The keywords correspond to instaparse rule names; __add__ optionally, a map of literal tokens to rules may also be provided. __add__
+The keywords correspond to instaparse rule names;  optionally, a map of literal tokens to rules may also be provided.

 aac is called like this: